 Persons responsible for the conditions on land and in buildings have a duty to people entering the land or building to avoid creating or allowing conditions that cause injury.
 The degree of responsibility depends on whether the injured person is present for the owner’s purposes or with the owner’s permission, or is a trespasser.

 Many accidents that occur on other peoples’ property happen because of negligent conduct by the property owners or individuals who were entrusted to care for the property’s upkeep.
-At the Cederberg Law Firm, Boulder Premises Liability Attorneys Jim and Luke Cederberg handle injury claims from their office in Boulder, Colorado.
-For more information about your case, contact them for a free consultation.
+At the Cederberg Law Firm, Boulder Premises Liability Attorney Jim Cederberg handles injury claims from offices based in Boulder, Colorado.
+For more information about your case, contact the Cederberg Law Firm for a free consultation.

 Holding the Responsible Party Liable for Your Injuries

 The concept of premises liability is very broadly defined and can include not only the owner but also someone who creates a condition or conducts an activity on the land.
 Owners may remain responsible even if they have contracted with someone else to maintain the area.

 Hazards arise in many forms.
 Common scenarios are misplaced merchandise in stores, spilled merchandise, clutter, objects or equipment left in public access areas, active operations in areas where customers are present, falling merchandise in warehouse-type stores, accumulations of ice or snow, poorly maintained areas with potholes or cracked concrete, slippery flooring material, poorly maintained or out-of-code steps, and open trenches in construction areas.

 Protecting Evidence of Premises Liability